How To Become an Extra

 Education & Training

-For many film specialties, a college degree is key to future success.
+For many film specialties, a college degree is a key to future success.
 Not so for individuals wanting to one day become an Extra.
 Says Maler, “The majority of Background Actors that I’ve met have no formal acting training.”
 That doesn’t mean being an Extra doesn’t require learned skills, though.